it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task1.Collections.md

 ## Goal

-- Implement selected business process, namely: library, shop, warehouse, etc. using layered application - only logic and data is required.
+- Implement selected business process, namely: library, shop, warehouse, etc., using layered application - only logic and data are required.
-- Define the data layer using the .NET collection in an example application to:
+- Define the data layer using the .NET collections in an example application to:
-  - create a catalog, e.g. product catalog, list of clients
+  - create a catalog, e.g., product catalog, list of clients
-  - register events, e.g. a list of invoices
+  - register events, e.g,. a list of invoices
-  - maintain the state description, e.g. library status, inventory status
+  - maintain the state description, e.g., library status, inventory status
-- Define the logic layer to implement all relevant operation
+- Define the logic layer to implement all relevant operations
 - Define API for the library (public declarations)
 - Use the unit test to prove the correctness of the proposed solution